mygpstracker/mygpstracker/README.md

 <b>SUPPORT ROLES, STRUCTURE AND DEVELOPMENT</b>

-There are plenty of opportunities to participate in a number of different development and community roles.
-We have introduced our web presence at http://www.mygpstracker.xyz that includes a download section, community and free support forum area.
-Github will be serve as the ongoing development leg for this project.

 If you are a <b>software developer</b> interested in phone tracking and have skills in at least one of:
 <ul>
 <li>Server Side Applications - ASP(.NET) SQL Server; PHP, Mysql, Sqlite and Postgresql</li>